Two students at Edinburgh University are being accused of wearing racist “yellow-face” makeup during a Chinese New Year-themed party last February.

 The picture which has been circulating online features two Caucasian male students wearing chopsticks costumes, with Chinese characters printed on cardboard around their neck that reads: “hi,” “new year,” “suck my chopsticks,” and “I love hockey.”
 They also allegedly wore yellow face paint.

-President of the Edinburgh University Hong Kong International Society, Robyn Ma, described what the male students did as an incident of “racial discrimination and white privilege,” according to The Tab.
+President of the Edinburgh University Hong Kong International Society, Robyn Ma, described what the male students did as an incident of “racial discrimination and white privilege,”

 “The Chinese New Year themed party was not a celebration of the New Year.
 It was a racist-themed party and a flagrant act of disrespect towards Chinese culture,” Ma told The Tab.
 “Instead of celebrating this tradition, they were celebrating white privilege.
 Wearing “yellow face” and carrying signs with texts mocking our culture is incredibly offensive.
 This is not a celebration of our culture at all.”

 “I’d like to believe that this wasn’t an intentional act of racial discrimination, but rather of ignorance,” she added.
 “What happened is not a reflection of all students at Edinburgh but I believe it is important to highlight the fact that these instances of white privilege continue to exist and are unacceptable.”

 The Chinese New Year-themed flat party took place in February, with around 75 people attending, the report said.
 Days before the event, organizers of the party took to Facebook and warned guests that there would be “zero tolerance for people taking the piss with the theme” and that “the last thing we want is to cause offense.”